ParallelMaths/parallel/pages/8-07-black-holes.md

 * [x] understand the Universe
 * [ ] dream and imagine
 * [ ] do clever mathematics

----

-In science, particularly physics, it is great to have ideas, but it is often crucial that those ideas are based on mathematical equations.
-If you want to be a scientist, then it often helps if you are strong mathematician.
 :::

+Many of Professor Hawking’s greatest ideas concerned the nature of black holes.
 This clip tells you a bit more about black holes and the astrophysicist who first suggested that they might exist.

 @[youtube](5p3kBc2FxMQ?rel=0)